 2. Ultrasonic Testing in Welding for Thickness detection

-An ultrasonic thickness gage is used to determine the thickness of an item by using sound waves to determine the time it takes for the sound waves to produce an echo.
-The thickness of an item is an important characteristic: the thickness of medical tubes and contact lenses needs to be standardized, the thickness of heavy machinery is not only a matter of having no variables, but it is also a matter of safety.
+An ultrasonic thickness gauge is used to determine the thickness of an item by using sound waves to determine the time it takes for the sound waves to produce an echo.
+The thickness of an item is an important characteristic: the thickness of medical tubes and contact lenses needs to be standardized, and the thickness of heavy machinery is not only a matter of having no variables, but it is also a matter of safety.
 Also, ultrasonic testing of welds to determine their thickness is a great way to keep track of the corrosion levels of pipes and tanks.

 Advantages of Ultrasonic Testing

 - Detection of deep-rooted invisible flaws: Some flaws are not on the surface of an item.
 With ultrasonic testing, it is possible to identify flaws deep within the mass of the test piece.

 - Detection of minuscule flaws: Ultrasonic testing can identify the presence of tiny flaws as well as big ones.
 With the equipment required for this method being upgraded constantly, the preciseness level is only increasing further.